 The quantity of hazardous substances provided must always be kept to a sensible minimum necessary for the continuation of daily work as determined by the safety officer.

 Generally applicable safety regulations

-Gas cylinders can pose a considerable hazard if stored incorrectly - for example, uncontrolled escape of gases due to damage to the pressurised gas container or explosion under the influence of high heat.
-Therefore, gas cylinders must generally be protected from 5 things: high heat, fire, corrosion, mechanical damage and unauthorised access.
+Gas cylinders can pose a considerable hazard if stored incorrectly - for example, uncontrolled escape of gases due to damage to the pressurized gas container or explosion under the influence of high heat.
+Therefore, gas cylinders must generally be protected from 5 things: high heat, fire, corrosion, mechanical damage and unauthorized access.

 Gas cylinders must be protected from high heat

 Gas cylinders must not be exposed to fire

 Gas cylinders must be stored protected against corrosion